CopperEgg/apidocs/revealmetrics/samples.md

 ##Overview
 -----
-These are the API calls for storing and retrieving data samples to/from CopperEgg Custom Metrics.
+These are the API calls for storing and retrieving data samples to/from Uptime Cloud Monitor Custom Metrics.

 ####Storing a data sample